Fishing 101July 17, 2020

 First things first, the state of California requires that anyone 16 and older fishing for sport obtain a license, even nonresidents.
 These can be bought online, or in person (many sporting goods stores like Walmart, Big 5, local tackle shops, etc. sell fishing licenses.)

 If you are new to sportfishing and not sure if you’ll enjoy it, the California Department of Fish and Wildlife offers two FREE Fishing Days every year!
 On these days, you can fish without a license and give fishing a try at no cost to you.
-In 2020, these fishing days fall on July 4 and September 5 – Fourth of July, and Labor Day weekend!
+In 2021, these fishing days fall on July 3 and September 4.

 Once you obtain the proper license, it is important to plan where you would like to fish and educate yourself on any fishing regulations in that area; these can usually be found on the website of the park or region you’re visiting, or you can call the nearest ranger station for resources.